Seals and sunsets: The best things to do in Alonissos, Greece

 Leftos Gialos is a picture-perfect cove with white pebbles backed with pine trees.
 There are two smart tavernas with comfortable padded sunbeds to rent, restaurants and bars – one has a swimming pool at an extra cost too.
 The bars stay open late in summer too so are a good place to come for an early evening swim (7km north of Patitiri).

 Agios Dimitrios is Alonissos’ most famous beach, with a horseshoe-shaped peninsula covered in white pebbles surrounded by clear waters straight out of the Caribbean.
-One end has places to eat and sunbeds for hire, and the other is quieter (14km north of Patitiri).
+One end has places to eat and sunbeds, and the other is quieter (14km north of Patitiri).

 Take a hike